iOS Forensic Analysis

-The allocation blocks are the groups of logical blocks that are tied together in the form of clumps in order to increase the performance of HFS.
+The allocation blocks are the groups of logical blocks that are link together in the form of clumps in order to increase the performance of HFS.

 The iOS file system forensics consists of the following:

-The first 1024 bytes in the sector 0 and 1 are known as boot blocks.
+The first 1024 bytes in sectors 0 and 1 are known as boot blocks.

 The next 1024 bytes after the boot blocks in the volume header of HFS, which contains the information of the entire volume.
 The last 1024 bytes of the volume is occupied by the backup of the volume header.

 It tracks the allocation blocks that are currently in use by the system and the ones that are free.
-The size of the allocation file can be changed.
+However, the size of the allocation file can be changed.

 This file tracks the allocation tables that are used by the file.
-This information is recorded in a proper order in the form of balanced tree format.
+And records this information in a proper order in the form of a balanced tree format.

-The HFS uses catalog files in order to describe the files and folders present in the volume.
-In iOS forensic analysis, it maintains the hierarchy of nodes like header, leaf, index, and map.
+The HFS uses catalogue files in order to describe the files and folders present in the volume.
+All though, in iOS forensic analysis, it maintains the hierarchy of nodes like header, leaf, index, and map.
 In addition to this, it also contains the metadata of the files like created, modified and accessed dates.

 Partitions In iOS